Sanson Ki Mala Pe: Remakes

 In 1996, the song was recomposed by Nadeem–Shravan for the film Jeet, starring Sunny Deol, Karisma Kapoor, and Salman Khan.

 It was also recreated for the 1997 Hindi film Koyla.
 It was recomposed by Rajesh Roshan, sung by Kavita Krishnamurthy, and picturized on Shah Rukh Khan and Madhuri Dixit.

 Later, Michael Winterbottom used the original version of the song as a soundtrack in his 2011 film Trishna, starring Freida Pinto and Riz Ahmed.

 In 2020, Rahat Fateh Ali Khan paid homage to his uncle Nusrat Fateh Ali Khan with a cover version of the song, saying, "Sanson Ki Mala [is] a Qawwali very close to my heart, and this time it has been presented as a fusion track, conceptualised by Salman Ahmed.
 I dedicate the release to my mentor, Ustad Nusrat Fateh Ali Khan, and my father, Ustad Farrukh Fateh Ali Khan."

-In 2022, Portuguese guitarist Andre Antunes released a metal reinterpretation of the song which became a viral sensation on YouTube.
+In 2022, Portuguese guitarist André Antunes released a metal reinterpretation of the song which became a viral sensation on YouTube.
 The video, titled "Legendary Pakistani Singer goes Metal," features Antunes playing heavy metal guitar riffs over Nusrat Fateh Ali Khan's original vocal performance.
 This unlikely fusion of Qawwali and metal has garnered millions of views and introduced the timeless masterpiece to a new generation of listeners, unearthing the classic for a global audience and receiving widespread acclaim for its creativity and power.

 In 2023, the song was remade as "Simroon Tera Naam" by Manan Bhardwaj and sung by Sachet Tandon for the T-Series Hindi film Yaariyan 2.